malcolmocean/opusfluxus/README.md

 - 2020-05-06:
   - rewrote some of the index code to use async/await instead of ridiculous `function (_this) {return function (actual) {}})()` constructs (maybe those looked saner in the original coffeescript?)
   - added a `includeSharedProjects` setting, which modifies the workflowy tree so that external shared projects are part of the tree (pass to Workflowy constructor as property of auth object)
+- 2021-01-21:
+  - **support for mirrors**! unless you pass `resolveMirrors: false` in the constructor, it will automatically make mirrored bullets show up in the right places in the tree

 ## Install to your node project